AlishaShahane/NCSU-CSC-591-ADBI/README.md

+## Generalized Linear Models
+I have built logistic regression models using all parameters, reduced parameter and single best parameter.

 The eBayAuctions.xls file must be in the same directory as the R Script.

 Installations: Required packages will be installed automatically in the script.